wilsonmar/wilsonmar.github.io/_posts/2018-07-19-salesforce-certifications.md

    * Desktop and mobile admin 1%
    * AppExchange 1%

-   To prepare the Administrator exam:
+   To prepare for the first Administrator exam:

    * Trail: https://trailhead.salesforce.com/trails/force_com_admin_beginner
    [8 hrs 35 mins] topics are structed according to the above list.